zuxinrui/zuxinrui.github.io/index.md

 ## Smartarm with MoveIt!

 I also developed a MoveIt! simulation&control environment for Smartarm.
-I developed my own MoveIt! move_group function to fit the motion planning algorithm.
-The function 'move()' in MoveAction's client has been adjusted to fulfill the generation of the trajectory.
+I developed my own MoveIt! `move_group` function to fit the motion planning algorithm.
+The function `move()` in MoveAction's client has been adjusted to fulfill the generation of the trajectory.

 ## Smartarm Localization System